nicolaiprodromov/dot_node/README.md

 *Package, share, and distribute Geometry Node groups across the Blender community.*

-Instead of spending time appending node groups you can now use `.node` as a simple and portable file that you can *import* or *export* at will with one simple action.
+The current import system for nodes is broken, the append method is just another input in my output iykwim.
+Instead of spending time appending node groups you can now use `.node` as a simple and portable file that you can *import* or *export* at will by *dragging* the file into Blender or clicking the *export button*.

 </div>